 Tala regularly blogs about her journey to become a Russian-trained classical ballet dancer, sharing insights into her training and career as a champion for aspiring young dancers, and her life on-stage and off-stage in Russia and Yorkshire.

-Tala is born and brought up in Barnsley, England and returns to her family home there when her work commitments allow her.
+Tala returns to her family home in Yorkshire when her work commitments allow her.
 She is proud to be an ambassador for the town; winning the Proud of Barnsley Young Superstar award in 2012 and also becoming a Barnsley Civic Champion.

 It’s hard to describe the magnitude of my feelings when I look back on my graduation in June 2016.
 I’ve graduated from the Bolshoi Ballet Academy after four years of intensity I never dreamed I would ever experience.